dhis2/dhis2-fhir-adapter/README.md

     output.setValueByName( 'CP - MCH BCG dose', true );
     true;

 In order to increase the readability of the mapping, names are used to map values.

+    output.setValue( args['dataElement'], true );
+    true;

+The script above could use arguments.
+This would make the the script more reusable.
+The script could be name to "Set Data Element Yes" and could have one arguments that refers to a the code and name of a data element.
+This argument could be set when defining the concrete rule.

 ### FHIR Organization
 The organization resource is only included in the transaction bundle to include a reference to the national identifier of the organization (must be the organization code).
 Since the organization will not include the parent organization (FHIR Organization.partOf) it cannot be used to create or update an organization unit on DHIS2.
 This would also require that the complete hierarchy up to the root organization is included and updated in the transaction bundle (due to required references of national identifiers).
 The prototype adapter will therefore ignore the update request of the organization and return a status of 200.

 ## Resource ID Handling
 The implementation for the demo does not generate resource IDs when it receives requests.
 For the purpose of the demo it is not relevant.
 In general the adapter must generate an identifier that contains the rule that processed the input data and the identifier of the affected DHIS2 resource.
 This is absolutely required when enabling FHIR read access.
+To handle read access was not in the scope of the demo.
+But there must still be a possibility to provide it.

     8ab213cfa023bcd4-EVa3kGcGDCuk6